FullByte/FullByte.github.io/docs/tech/standards/time.md

 | French Republican Calendar | 10 days     |
 | Aztecs                     | 13 days     |

+## Age

+### Korean Age vs. International Age

+In South Korea, the method of calculating age diverges from the norm observed in most countries.
+Grasping the distinction between Korean and international age is vital for those engaging with Korean culture.
+Upon birth, Koreans are already considered a year old, reflecting the time in the womb.
+Furthermore, every individual's age advances by a year on New Year's Day, irrespective of their actual birth date.
+Consequently, a Korean's age is consistently one to two years greater than their international counterpart.

+The international age system, adopted by the majority of countries, increments a person's age annually on their birthday.
+By June 2023, to mitigate confusion, the Korean government resolved to exclusively use the international age system for official and legal documentation.
+This shift means Koreans' official age will now be one to two years less than what's calculated using the traditional Korean method.

+In Korean culture, age profoundly influences social dynamics, language nuances, and societal expectations.
+For example, it's customary for younger individuals to pour drinks, while their elders often cover meal expenses.
+Inquiring about age in Korea varies based on the individual's age and one's relationship with them, with distinct formal, standard, and informal phrasings.
+Legal age thresholds, such as for alcohol consumption, align with the international age system.
+To illustrate, while the Korean age for legal drinking is 20, it translates to 19 in international terms.
+Though Koreans universally age up on January 1st, personal birthday celebrations occur on the actual date of birth.
+When two Koreans are of the same age, they refer to their peer relationship as "동갑 (donggap)."
+This age parity often eases interactions, eliminating the usual age-related social protocols.

+Calculating Korean Age:

+Calculating Korean age is relatively straightforward.
+Here's how you can determine someone's Korean age:

+- Start with the Current Year: Begin by taking the current year.
+For example, if it's 2023, start with that number.
+- Subtract the Birth Year: Deduct the person's birth year from the current year.
+- Add One Year: Since in Korea, a baby is considered one year old at birth (accounting for the time spent in the womb), you add one year to the result from step 2.

+For example, if someone was born in 2000 and the current year is 2023:

+2023 (current year) - 2000 (birth year) = 23
+23 + 1 = 24

+So, the person's Korean age in 2023 would be 24.

+However, there's one more thing to consider: New Year's Adjustment: Everyone's age in Korea increases by one year on New Year's Day, regardless of their actual birth date.
+This means if someone's birthday hasn't occurred yet in the current year, their Korean age will be two years more than their international age.
+Using the example above, if the person's birthday is in July and it's currently February 2023, they would still be 23 in international age but 24 in Korean age.

+In summary, the formula is:

+Korean Age = (Current Year - Birth Year) + 1

+Remember the New Year's adjustment when considering birthdays later in the year.

 ## Fun facts

 A **moment** was a medieval unit of time.
 The movement of a shadow on a sundial covered 40 moments in a solar hour.
 An hour in this case meant one twelfth of the period between sunrise and sunset.
 The length of a solar hour depended on the length of the day, which in turn varied with the season, so the length of a moment in modern seconds was not fixed, but on average, a moment corresponded to 90 seconds.